Michael Hasselmo, D.Phil.

-Dr. Hasselmo arrived at Boston University in 1998 from Harvard University.
+He arrived at Boston University in 1998 from Harvard University.
 His research uses neurophysiological recording and computer modeling to link the dynamics of cortical circuits to memory-guided behavior—a field that addresses physiological effects relevant to Alzheimer’s disease and schizophrenia.
 Dr. Hasselmo is a member of numerous scientific journal editorial boards.
 He is the computational neuroscience editor at the journal Hippocampus and in 2012 he published a book on episodic memory with MIT Press.
-He is the former chair of the NIH Neurobiology of Learning and Memory study section (LAM).
-He is principal investigator on two NIH R01 grants and a $7.5 million Office of Naval Research Multidisciplinary University Research Initiative Award.
+He is the former chair of the NIH Neurobiology of Learning and Memory (LAM) study section.
+He is principal investigator on two National Institutes of Health R01 grants and a $7.5 million Office of Naval Research Multidisciplinary University Research Initiative Award.
 A former Rhodes Scholar, Dr. Hasselmo received his A.B. from Harvard and his D.Phil. from Oxford University.
 Dr. Hasselmo is a member of the American Academy of Arts and Sciences and a William Fairfield Warren Distinguished Professor at Boston University.

 Dr. Hasselmo may be reached at firstname.lastname@example.org.

 Jun Shen is the center manager for the Center for Systems Neuroscience.
-Jun can be contacted at email@example.com.
+She may be reached at email@example.com.

-Bill Chapman is the website administrator for the Center for systems Neuroscience.
+Bill Chapman is the website administrator for the Center for Systems Neuroscience.
 He is also a PhD student in the Psychological and Brain Sciences Department, mentored by Dr. Michael Hasselmo.
-Bill can be contacted at firstname.lastname@example.org
+He may be reached at email@example.com.